 Is embodied in Galatians (6:10): ‘Whilst we have time, let us do good to all’ as we aim to develop Harris students through a knowledge-engaged curriculum, underpinned by our Harris Values:

-INSPIRATIONAL – to inspire and encourage our students to be the best they can be.
+To inspire and encourage our students to be the best that they can be.

-SOCIABLE – for students to be well balanced confident citizens ready to access the world around them.
+For students to be well balanced, confident citizens ready to access the world around them.

 Key Stage 3 - Year 7 & 8 Curriculum

 In all subjects, students will complete Key Stage 3 studies, whilst laying firm foundations of key knowledge for GCSE success.

 In English, Mathematics and Science, students are placed in sets, according to their ability and as determined by their Key Stage 2 outcomes and progress in primary school.
 We also have dedicated literacy within the Key Stage 3 curriculum.
 We strongly believe that for students to achieve success, the core learning must be valued and secure.
 In year 8, students are reset according to progress made in year 7.
 During Year 8 students will be asked to consider the first GCSE course of study.
 This ‘options process’ is designed to involve and fully inform parents/carers in what is an important decision in a student’s time at the Academy.
 It is repeated in years 9 and 10.

 As described above, students commence their studies of GCSE English, Mathematics, Science, RS and PSHEE.
 We run a 1 year GCSE curriculum model in order to provide the widest possible range of options to our students.
 This model also aims to reduce the pressure and stress felt at the end of year 11 and to maximise the impact of our teaching hours for the outcomes of our students.